fetchai/docs-archived/docs/learn_the_concepts/blockchains/consensus.md

       It is a highly favored alternative for private networks since it is also one of the more affordable choices.
 Although very scalable, the decentralization aspect suffers since only a small number of people may join the network.
 The necessity that the validators be recognised further raises the danger of fraud and outside interference.

-When it comes to confirming the legitimacy of distributed blockchain systems, aach consensus technique has a unique set of benefits and drawbacks.
+When it comes to confirming the legitimacy of distributed blockchain systems, each consensus technique has a unique set of benefits and drawbacks.
 While PoW and PoS are the most common, new algorithms are always emerging.